 Bootstrap 5 Release Date

-The development team has confirmed all major changes have been pushed in this new version, with many more on the way in upcoming releases.
+The development team has confirmed all major changes have been pushed to production in this new version, with many more on the way in upcoming releases.

 You can track the project roadmap on GitHub for future alpha, beta, and stable version release dates.

 Here is the full release schedule for Bootstrap 5:

 - Stable: May 5, 2021 (the office Bootstrap 5 release date)

 - Beta 1: December 7, 2020

 - Alpha 3: November 11, 2020

 - Alpha 2: September 29, 2020

 What's New in Bootstrap 5?